HarryHe11/harryhe11.github.io/README.md

 ---
 ## **About me**

-I'm Haorui He (何昊睿).
-I just obtained my bachelor's degree in Software Engineering from Nanjing University of Posts and Telecommunications (NJUPT).
-My research interest lies in NLP, Social Media Analysis, and Mining Software Repositories.
+I am Haorui He (何昊睿), a recent graduate with a bachelor's degree in Software Engineering from Nanjing University of Posts and Telecommunications (NJUPT).
+My research interests primarily revolve around NLP, Social Media Analysis, and Mining Software Repositories.

 ---
 ### **Education**